Skip to main content

 GoDaddy doesn't do ALIAS records at the apex

-TIL: you can’t point a root domain at a hostname with a CNAME, and GoDaddy doesn’t give you the workaround that other providers do.
+TIL: you can’t point a root domain at a hostname with a plain CNAME, and GoDaddy doesn’t give you the workaround most providers do.

-The problem: I wanted example.com (the apex, no www) to point at a host that hands you a hostname to target, not a fixed IP.
-The obvious move is a CNAME.
-But the DNS spec won’t let a CNAME live at the apex, because the apex already has SOA and NS records and a CNAME can’t coexist with anything else on the same name.
-So the obvious move is illegal at the one place I needed it.
+I wanted example.com (the apex, no www) pointed at a host that hands you a hostname to target, not a fixed IP.
+The obvious move is a CNAME, but the DNS spec won’t allow one at the apex: the apex already carries SOA and NS records, and a CNAME can’t coexist with anything else on the same name.
+So the obvious move is illegal at the exact place I needed it.

-The usual rescue is an ALIAS record (some providers call it ANAME, Cloudflare calls it CNAME flattening): it acts like a CNAME but resolves to an IP behind the scenes, so it’s legal at the apex.
-GoDaddy’s DNS just… doesn’t offer one.
-You get A, AAAA, CNAME, MX, the standard set, and no ALIAS/ANAME anywhere in the panel.
+The usual rescue is an ALIAS record (some call it ANAME; Cloudflare calls it CNAME flattening): it behaves like a CNAME but resolves to an IP behind the scenes, so it’s legal at the apex.
+GoDaddy’s DNS just doesn’t offer one.
+A, AAAA, CNAME, MX, the standard set, and no ALIAS anywhere in the panel.

-That leaves three options: hardcode A records to the host’s current IPs (and hope they never change, which is exactly what a hostname target exists to avoid), forward the apex to www and let www take the CNAME, or move DNS to a provider that supports apex aliasing.
-I ended up moving DNS, which sounds dramatic and took about ten minutes.
+That leaves three options: hardcode A records to the host’s current IPs and pray they never change, forward the apex to www and let www take the CNAME, or move DNS somewhere that supports apex aliasing.
+I moved DNS.
+Took ten minutes.

-The lesson I’ll keep: when you pick a domain registrar, “can it ALIAS the apex” is a real question, not a detail.
+The lesson I’m keeping: when you pick a registrar, “can it ALIAS the apex” is a real question, not a footnote.

 Chandler Thompson